1201 S. State Street,

 Financial Aid Guide for Michigan College of Optometry Students

-The Health Professions Loan is the only loan option for graduate level students that has no interest accrual while you are enrolled at least half-time in school.
-To be considered for this very limited funding, make sure you provide parental tax information on your FAFSA by April 15th.
-An email with a link to the Health Professions Loan application will be sent to you early in June.
+The subsidized "Health Professions Loan" is the only loan option for graduate level students that has no interest accrual while you are enrolled at least half-time in school.
+To be considered for this very limited funding, you must provide parental tax information on your FAFSA by April 15th and apply for the loan.
+An email with subsidized Health Professions Loan application instructions will be sent to you early in June.
+Please note that traditionally there is not enough of this funding to award every eligible student.
+We utilize a first come, first served method of awarding the subsidized Health Professions Loan.
 Applications are date and time stamped as they are received and funds are awarded in that order, until they are expended.
-Parent's information must be included on the FAFSA (regardless of the student's age).
-Parental information is used for Health Professions Loan consideration only.
-Failure or late addition of parental data on the FAFSA may result in ineligibility for Health Professions Loan awards.
+Parent's demographic and income information must be included on the FAFSA (regardless of the student's age, marital status or other dependency factors - per federal regulation).
+Parental information is used for subsidized Health Professions Loan consideration only.
+Failure to include or the late addition of parental data on the FAFSA may result in ineligibility for Health Professions Loan awards.

 Most private loan options require credit-worthy cosigners.
 However, private loans typically have zero processing fees, which could potentially save you hundreds of dollars each year.

 GRADUATE PLUS LOAN

 To apply for this loan option, you must have a FAFSA on file and you must be enrolled at least half-time during the semester or academic year for which you are applying for the loan, which is a minimum of 5 credit hours for a graduate/professional student.
 This application requires credit- worthiness and may be requested to cover up to the remaining balance of your Cost of Attendance.